tryscer/flock/flock-music.md

 ​	“I’m going to die of boredom,” whispers Eleanore.
 “That’s what it’s all about.”
 ​	Mr C. Evans says, “but is this…” he gestures at the crowd — “even a *lucrative*, I mean *profitable*, market for you guys at Buzz?”
 ​	“Any Buzz smoker is a welcome member of the Buzz family,” says Mr. Farley.
 ​	“Why,” says Barry, eager to make his point, “our representative here — he shoves the unwilling cigarette girl into the spotlight — “has already given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
-And she is only one of our fine, fine…”  ==this is too long==
+And she is only one of our fine, fine…”
 ​	”Edwardo!”
 ​	The voice is fierce, low, piercing through the racket.
 It is soon thereafter joined by the biggest body I’ve ever seen — a tall, fat black guy in overalls — moving swiftly towards us.
 I notice with interest that the only ones who stops to flinch is Eleanore and Mr. C. Evans.
 ​	Eddie raises his head towards the big guy —